Nate Warren Nate Warren

 Trying a Different Kind of Cheating

-I try again, this time aiming to collect maximal Equipment, Items and Loot to assure my victory.
-Eventually I get all the way to the Boss, loaded to the teeth with all the necessary cards to defeat it.
-I last one round because I exhausted the deck, and therefore myself, and die.
+I tried again, aiming to collect maximal Equipment, Items and Loot to assure my victory.
+Eventually I got all the way to the Boss, loaded to the teeth with all the necessary cards to defeat it.
+I lasted one round because I exhausted the deck, and therefore myself, and died.

-Even my subconscious mastery of accidental cheating cannot overcome No Cards.
-I’m smoked, and this is without following the clearly labeled instructions: “At the start of each round, exhaust 1 EQUIP,” a rule I would forget to follow for my next handful of plays.
+Even my subconscious mastery of accidental cheating could not overcome No Cards.
+I was smoked, and this was without following the clearly labeled instructions: “At the start of each round, exhaust 1 EQUIP,” a rule I would forget to follow for my next handful of plays.

 Intermission: Flee to Colombia for an Ayahuasca Refresher